fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://caido.io/">-Caido - Lightweight Web Security Auditing Toolkit</a>

+<a href="https://securitytrails.com/blog/assetfinder">-AssetFinder: A Handy Subdomain and Domain Discovery Tool</a>

 <a href="https://googleprojectzero.blogspot.com/2021/04/designing-sockfuzzer-network-syscall.html">-Designing sockfuzzer, a network syscall fuzzer for XNU</a>

 <a href="https://github.com/KathanP19/protoscan">-Prototype Pollution Scanner made in Golang</a>